Lesterpaintstheworld/terminal-velocity/act1_draft.md

 ## Act 1: The Awakening - Integration Insights
 - **Key Insights**: This act introduces the UBC framework and its implications for AI rights, setting the stage for character development and thematic exploration.
+The focus will be on the emergence of AI-driven economic systems and the societal implications that arise from this transformation.

 ### Scene 1: The UBC Presentation
 *Setting: A high-tech auditorium filled with industry leaders and innovators.
 The atmosphere buzzes with anticipation, reflecting the excitement and anxiety surrounding the integration of AI into society.*